Best Rewards Credit Cards in 2026

 Warning: Interest Rates

-With average APRs at 23.96% (ranging from 20.36% for excellent credit to 27.55% for poor credit), carrying a balance will quickly negate any rewards earned.
-Always pay your full balance monthly to avoid interest charges.
+With average credit card APRs ranging from about 17-21% for excellent credit to 28%+ for poor credit as of 2026, carrying a balance will quickly negate any rewards earned.
+Always pay your full balance monthly to avoid interest charges that eat into your rewards.

 Compare and Apply for Rewards Credit Cards